sarnold/foss-2017-presentations/scale/handson_iot.rst

 Exactly What Kind of Hardware Are We Talking About?
 ===================================================

+* Primary Characteristics

-* Stand-alone or separate real-time CPU core(s)
+  - Stand-alone or separate real-time CPU core(s)
-* Can also come in combination or hybrid configurations
+  - Can also come in combination or hybrid configurations
-* Requires firmware loaded at runtime to do something
+  - Requires firmware loaded at runtime to do something
-* Includes both hard and soft processor cores
+  - Includes both hard and soft processor cores
-* Interfaces for debug and/or communication with Linux runtime
+  - Interfaces for debug and/or communication with Linux runtime

+* Typical Applications

+  - IoT, industrial, automotive, consumer, hobbyist

+    + Machine control (3D printing, milling, process control)
+    + Car navigation, entertainment, communication
+    + Door/entry control, locks, power, LEDs, appliances
+    + Autopilots (drones, rovers, UAVs) and robotics
+    + Wearables, instrumentation, mesh networks

 .. raw:: pdf